cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This section describes the registration flow, message encoding, and helper functions.
 In a setup phase, the client chooses its password, and the server chooses its own pair of private-public AKE keys (server_private_key, server_public_key) for use with the AKE, along with a Nh-byte oprf_seed.
-S can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).
+The server can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).
 These steps can happen offline, i.e., before the registration phase.